Find Answers to Frequently Asked Questions!

 - Hawthorn Suite by Wyndham Airport East Columbus http://www.hawthorn.com/hotels/ohio/columbus/hawthorn-suites-by-wyndham-airport-columbus-east/hotel-overview

-If you are a manager/owner of one of these establishments and would like to offer our Festival attendees a discount OR if you find any errors in the above info please contact Christy.
+If you are a manager/owner of an establishment and would like to offer our Festival attendees a discount OR if you find any errors in the above info please contact Christy.

 What to bring to the Ohio Lesbian Festival!